As consumers we make as many as 95% of our buying decisions sub-consciously, based on intuitive, System 1 prompts.

 The different neuro-research methods offered by Brandspeak are described below.

-By the same token, it reveals those elements that the eye either misses or ignores.
+At the same time, it reveals those elements that the eye either misses or ignores.

-Eye-tracking is often followed by a small, qualitative research exercise that uses the eye-tracking outputs in order to investigate precisely what respondents were actually thinking at each gaze point – and why.
+Eye-tracking may be followed by a small, qualitative research exercise that uses the eye-tracking outputs in order to investigate precisely what respondents were actually thinking at each gaze point – and why.

 This research approach provides highly detailed feedback with which to maximise the impact of static advertising and packaging.